BaileyJM02/KoalaBoat-docs/docs/commands/fun/fml.md

 This command returns a random FML story from [fmylife.com](http://www.fmylife.com).

 >### Bug Alert
->There is currently a bug within this command, please see [this Trello card](https://trello.com/c/h1KrAAwQ).
+>There is currently a bug within this command, we are aware of the issue and a fix is underway.

 ## Usage
 `fml`